ryerrabelli/JoyStick/README.md

 The available properties are:

 - **xPosition** and **yPosition**: they provide the position of the cursor relative to the Canvas that contains it and to its dimensions.
 As it happens for the methods: GetRawLocX and GetRawLocY
 - **cardinalDirection**: it provide the direction of the cursor as a string that indicates the cardinal points where this is oriented (N, NE, E, SE, S, SW, W, NW and C when it is placed in the center).
-As it happens for the method: GetDir
+As it happens for the method: GetCardinalDirection
 - **x** and **y**: they provide a value between -100 to +100 ***independently*** of size of the Canvas.
-As it happens for the methods: GetX and GetY
+As it happens for the methods: GetDirLocX and GetDirLocY

 The old methods, the only ones available up to version 1.6.0, can still be used with the new version.
 Using them you can know the position of the Stick is located.
 The methods available are: